3ddysan/dropwizard-views-thymeleaf/README.md

 ```

-Template files must to be in same package (+ prefix) as the view class, whenever View name does not start with an "/".
+Template files must be in same package (+ prefix) as the view class, whenever View name does not start with an "/".
 ![alt tag](.github/project.png)